-27 Mar Cabinet Care: Humidity and Temperature Control
+27 Mar Cabinet Care: Temperature and Humidity Control

-When it comes to cabinet care, humidity and temperature control are just as important as proper cleaning and maintenance.
+When it comes to cabinet care, temperature and humidity control are just as important as proper cleaning and maintenance.

 Interior climate fluctuations can create multiple symptoms, including issues with wood.
 To keep your cabinets and wood components at their best, maintain a consistent range of temperature and humidity within your home.
 Try to avoid sudden changes that may cause material swelling or shrinking and result in finish damage to your cabinetry.